CitrineInformatics/citrine-python/docs/source/formulations_example.rst

      - 0.55

 We now create margaritas by mixing together a subset of ingredients and blending for some time.
-The atomic ingredients are labeled as described in the "Ingredients Data" table, and the simple syrups are given a "simple syrup" label.
+The atomic materials are labeled as described in the "Materials Data" table, and the simple syrups are given a "simple syrup" label.
 In addition to the ingredient mass fractions, we record the blending time, in seconds.
 The margaritas are judged on an ultra-rigorous "tastiness" scale, which ranges from 0.0 to 10.0 The table below shows two examples.